geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 OK, thank you.
 And to mention only for the H100 Tensor Cores, if it wasn't for the special requirements that it has for the B matrix to live in shared memory, it would work.
 But this will require an adaptation for that.
-And from what I'm looking, it's a little bit ..
+And from what I'm looking, it's a little bit.
 Do you remember the special registers we talked for AMX?

 **Geohot** [00:27:23]
 Yeah, yeah, yeah.